NotSoOld/OpenGPSS/README.md

 	\- common branching and cycling operators

+	\- define exit condition exactly as you need (no more START/END blocks and TERMINATE with counter)

+	\- variables instead of savevalues and logic gates, one undestandable block instead of TEST and GATE

+	\- PRIORITY and ASSIGN and group names (which were the fist thing you will always forget about) are replaced by common "." operator

 	\- lots of debugging possibilities, understandable error messages

-- brand new possibilities (find them all by yourselves) and improved old possibilites
+- brand new possibilities (find them all by yourselves) and improved old possibilites for modelling

 - open-source interpreter, creator support and comprehensive manual in two languages

 ## Usage:

-1. Install Python 2.7 (or newer version of Python 2.x)
+1. Install Python 2.7 (or newer version of Python 2.x) package or IDE or interpreter

 2. Run in terminal from root folder: